hyperledger/identus-edge-agent-sdk-kmp/atala-prism-sdk/docs/Apollo.md

 ### Accumulators

 Cryptographic accumulators allow for the accumulation of multiple values into one.
-Merkle trees are the most common type of accumulator used in the cryptocurrency domain.
+Merkle's trees are the most common type of accumulator used in the cryptocurrency domain.
 Accumulators make it possible to check (and prove) whether a given value has been accumulated.

 ### MAC